keeganhk/keeganhk.github.io/_pages/about.md

 Research
 ======
 The latest trend in the artificial intelligence (AI) era continues to blur the boundaries of different research domains and data modalities.
-In general, I have a broad interest in designing machine learning algorithms to solve various <em>3D geometry, vision, and graphics</em> processing problems.
-In the past few years, my research includes the following specific topics and tasks:
+In general, I have a broad interest in developing deep learning models to solve various 3D geometry, vision, and graphics problems.
+More recently, I am particularly interested in AI-generated content (AIGC) and virtual/augmented/mixed reality (VR/AR/MR) applications.

-* Image Processing and Recognition
+Specifically, in the past few years, my research covers the following topics and tasks:
-* Geometric Modeling and Computation
+* 3D Point Cloud Processing
-* Point Cloud Representation, Processing, and Analysis
+* Geometric Computing and Modeling
-* Self-Supervised 3D Representation Learning and Cross-Modal 3D Real-World Perception
+* Cross-Modal (2D-3D, Visual-Geometric) Learning

-Recently, with the rapid development of AI-generated content (AIGC) and virtual/augmented reality (VR/AR), I am mainly focusing on <em>3D neural reconstruction, generation, and rendering</em>.
+* Neural Representation, Rendering, and Reconstruction

 Publications